The Web Health

 • Apply right after washing to lock in moisture.

-• Moisturizing helps heal and protect the skin barrier.
+• Moisturizing helps heal and protect the skin barrier, especially helpful for those with face and neck darker than body.

 4. Apply Sunscreen Daily